CelestiaProject/Celestia/INSTALL.md

 sudo make install
 ```

-[*] `INTERFACE` must be replaced with one of "`QT5`", "`QT6`" or "`SDL`"
+[*] `INTERFACE` must be replaced with one of "`QT6`" or "`SDL`"

-Four interfaces are available for Celestia on Unix-like systems:
+Two interfaces are available for Celestia on Unix-like systems:
-- SDL: minimal interface, barebone Celestia core with no toolbar or menu...
-       Disabled by default.
+- QT6: The preferred interface with full features.
-- QT5: A full interface with minimal dependencies, adds a menu, a configuration
+- SDL: Minimal interface with a basic user interface.
-       dialog some other utilities, bookmarks...
-A preferred option.
-Enabled by
-       default, No need to pass -DENABLE_QT5=ON.
-- QT6: As above, but compiled with Qt6.

 Starting with version 1.3.1, Lua is the new scripting engine for Celestia,
 the old homegrown scripting engine is still available.
 By default Lua support